ai-fast-track/blog/_pages/about.md

 ---

 - Pasionate about AI / Deep Learning, and their applications for good.
-- Helping to democratize AI / Deep Learning
+- Helping democratizing AI / Deep Learning
 - Happy to share all what I learned with all people no matter their background
 - Hanging around at the most open and most welcoming deep learning community: [fastai](https://forums.fast.ai/)
 - Trying to contribute to fastai community as much as I can: Learning with them and giving back.